carvel-dev/ytt/docs/dev.md

 ./hack/test-all.sh
 ```

+## Source Code Changes
+To keep source code documentation up to date, ytt uses [godoc](https://go.dev/blog/godoc).
+To document a type, variable, constant, function, or a package, write a regular comment directly preceding its declaration that begins with the name of the element it describes.
+See the ["@ytt:ip" module](https://github.com/vmware-tanzu/carvel-ytt/blob/develop/pkg/yttlibrary/ip.go) for examples.
+When contributing new source code via a PR, the [GitHub Action linter](https://github.com/vmware-tanzu/carvel-ytt/blob/develop/.github/workflows/golangci-lint.yml) will ensure that godocs are included in the changes.

+To view the docs
+  1. install godoc: `go get -v  golang.org/x/tools/cmd/godoc`
+  1. Start the server: `godoc -http=:6060` and visit [`http://localhost:6060/pkg/github.com/k14s/ytt/`](http://localhost:6060/pkg/github.com/k14s/ytt/).

 ## Source Code Structure

 For those interested in extending and improving `ytt`, below is a quick reference on the structure of the source code: